California spiny lobster: Distribution

 The California spiny lobster is found in parts of the Gulf of California, and along the Pacific coast of the length of the Baja California peninsula, extending as far north as San Luis Obispo Bay, California.
 There are occasional records from Monterey Bay, but the water there is too cold for the California spiny lobster to breed, and it is thought that any adult found in Central California arrived as a larva during El Niño years.

 California spiny lobsters live on rocky substrates, at depths of up to 65 m.
 Although adults can be found in shallow water, including tide pools, they are more frequent in deeper waters.
 Juveniles generally inhabit rocky habitats at a depth of 0–4 m with dense plant cover, especially the surf grass Phyllospadix torreyi.

 Ecology and behavior

 The California sheephead is a major predator of the California spiny lobster.

+Feeding behavior

-California spiny lobsters are nocturnal, hiding in crevices during the day, with only the tips of their long antennae showing, as a means of avoiding predators.
+California spiny lobsters are nocturnal, hiding in crevices during the day, with only the tips of their long antennae showing as a means of avoiding predators.
+In these crevices, they can either be found alone or with 2 to 15 lobsters.
+The lobsters that are in the crevices tend to retreat further back into the burrow and brace their bodies against the rocky walls instead of chaotically or synchronously swimming out and away from predators.
 Towards dawn, the spiny lobsters form aggregations, which they maintain until dusk.
 At night, they emerge and feed on sea urchins, clams, mussels and worms.
-This activity is important in limiting sea urchin populations, and so maintaining healthy seabed communities.
+This activity is important in limiting sea urchin populations, and, subsequently, maintaining healthy seabed communities.
+Spiny lobsters show a gregarious approach to feeding because they are able to recruit other members of their species to feeding sites.
+They can recruit by using chemical and olfactory cues and social behavior.
+However, this is not always a positive trait as fishermen can take advantage of this and use other lobsters to attract more to their traps.